Are a Company Name and a Brand the Same Thing?

 Share article:

-Are a Company Name and a Brand the same thing?
+Are a Company Name and a Brand the Same Thing?
 What you should know.

-Social Reason
+Social Denomination

-The corporate name is the legal name under which a company operates and is registered with the corresponding government entities.
-It is also known as “company name” or “corporate name”.
-This name is necessary to establish the legal identity of a company and usually includes elements such as the legal form of the company (for example, S.A., S.L., Ltda., etc.) and, in some cases, additional information about the company's main activity.
+The social denomination is the Legal name under which a company operates and is registered with the appropriate government entities.
+It is also known as a “company name” or “corporate name”.
+This name is necessary to establish the legal identity of a company and generally includes elements such as the legal form of the company (for example, S.A., S. de R.L., S.A.S., etc.) and, in some cases, additional information about the company's main activity.

 Brand

-Example
+Practical Example

 Key Differences

-3. Scope: The corporate name is limited to a specific legal entity, while a brand can encompass multiple products, services and geographical locations.
+• Scope: The corporate name is limited to a specific legal entity, while a brand can encompass multiple products, services and geographical locations.

 Conclusion